Choerophryne gunnari: Description

 Ten individuals in the type series measure 14.3–20.9 mm in snout–urostyle length.
-The largest male was 16.4 mm and a female was 21.2 mm (reason for the discrepancy is unexplained).
+The largest male was 16.4 mm and the female was 21.2 mm (reason for the discrepancy is unexplained).
 Six of the types were examined later and found to be males, measuring 15.4–21.7 mm in snout–vent length.
 The dorsal surface has a large, dark hour-glass mark on a greyish background.
 The ventral ground colour is whitish, but the throat is dark in both males and females.
 The belly has a large, dark, intense blue blotch, and hind limbs are marked with blue blotches alternating between lighter and darker shades.
 This blue pigmentation is unique among all former Albericus species known at the time.

 The male advertisement call is said to lack "musical quality".
 It is a series of "clicks" emitted at a mean rate of 240 min^{1}.